 - Relevant work experience is an asset, but no work experience is required

-The MA in Finance and Investment degree syllabus considers today's challenging business environment and the financial expertise you need to excel within it.
+The Master in Finance and Investments degree syllabus considers today's challenging business environment and the financial expertise you need to excel within it.
 The 3 core and 3 elective modules will equip you with a deep understanding of investments and financial statements, corporate finance, financial econometrics and advanced asset pricing.
 The final research project will give you hands-on experience, ensuring your competence in a financial decision-making environment.
 Follow this link to see the full programme syllabus.

 Information based on class of 2015-2016

 This programme focuses on the key operations that are employed by businesses in the modern financial sector.
 During the course, students will master advanced financial theories, and enhance their skills in the following areas: